Kanakadhara Stotram: 22 Verses And the Powerful Sri Vyapaar Vruddhi Yantram

 At first, Lakshmi Devi refused, as the lady had not performed any charity or good deeds in her previous births.
 Nobody can change the line of fate.
 However, Adi Shankara argued that a lady who offered her all to a Brahmin certainly deserved this fortune.
 As a result of his prayers, a downpour of golden gooseberries piled up on the ground.
 It was the rainfall of gold in broad daylight.

 This showed that though Shankara had luxuries at his beck and call, he followed his dharma of asking Bhiksha.
-Also, watch our video on Ashtalakshmi Stotram to know the significance of Ashtalakshmi.
 The lady’s hut which existed in Punnorkode got the name ‘Swarnathu Mana’ meaning ‘Golden House’.

 A Mahalakshmi temple stands at that spot which was consecrated in 2018.